 SCUC honors the minimum down time within the 24-hour evaluation period only; requirements across midnight are not recognized.
-A gGeneratorunit must bid appropriately to preclude commitment in the next day.
+A Generatorunit must bid appropriately to preclude commitment in the next day.

-Beginning Energy Level (For ESR and Aggregations including ESR Resources)
+Beginning Energy Level (For an ESR)

-SCUC honors the Beginning Energy Level (for ESR and Aggregations including ESRs bidding ISO Managed) within the 24-hour evaluation period only; requirements across midnight are not recognized.
-An ESR and Aggregations including ESRs resources unit will be scheduled based on their Beginning Energy Level for the market day.
+SCUC honors the Beginning Energy Level (for an ESR bidding ISO Managed) within the 24-hour evaluation period only; requirements across midnight are not recognized.
+An ESR unit-will be scheduled based on their its Beginning Energy Level for the market day.